-In Bidirectional mode the receive data is loaded starting from the half way point of the memory.
+In Bidirectional mode the receive data is loaded starting from the half-way point of the memory.
 In Unidirectional mode the receiver loads data starting at 0x00.
 Each packet is loaded starting on a long word boundary.
-If a packet ends on a non long word boundary one location is skipped.
+If a packet does not end on a long-word boundary, one location is skipped.